 Blackberry Margarita

 A pink cocktail is being poured from a shaker into a glass with a red sugar rim.
 The glass contains ice cubes.
 In the background, a small bowl of blackberries and a dark blurred object can be seen on a light surface.

-1. Frozen blackberry margarita: Blend all the ingredients with ice for a slushy version.
+• Frozen blackberry margarita: Blend all the ingredients with 1 cup of ice for a slushy version.

-3. Blackberry mezcal margarita: Swap tequila for smoky mezcal.
+• Blackberry mezcal margarita: Swap the tequila for mezcal.
+The smokiness works surprisingly well with the berry sweetness.

+Blackberry Margarita